 What do Graduate Students Need to be Successful?

 Surveys have shown that graduate students have very different needs than their undergraduate counterparts.
 Many rely on their faculty mentor to assist them with writing and presentation skills, broadening their professional network of contacts and instilling a set of sound research ethics.
 Mentors have a real opportunity to underscore the value of research and scholarly inquiry, as well as the importance of communication, teamwork, leadership, and character-building.

 The Graduate Student Council believes mentoring is an important component of graduate life.
+Graduate students also play a huge role in how these relationships are improved and defined.
+Students assisted in the development of the Mentoring Handbook for Faculty followed by a companion Mentee Handbook for Students.
+The handbooks contain valuable information about the importance of the mentor-mentee relationship with special focus on developing a rapport with diverse groups of graduate students.
 From 2017 to 2019, the GSC Mentor-Mentee Committee crafted the Guidebook for Mentors and Mentees with input from faculty and staff.
 With its research-based approach, the Guidebook is a valuable resource that is applicable to both faculty and students, regardless of program of study.
-Find the guidebook and more information here.